 Comments

 In the current version of TR 33.777, there is a key issue on active attacks in sensing with an editor’s note stating that the feasibility of the attack is FFS.
 This pCR proposes to update the key issue #4 in TR 33.777 by resolving the editor’s note with additional analysis on the feasibility.
+The active attacks such as interference and jamming, are general threats to wireless systems and could impact communication as well.
+Presenting KI#4 as an ISAC-unique security problem could lead to disproportionate concern.
+This pCR also proposes to add some clarification to prevent misinterpretation that ISAC introduces a new vulnerability category.

 * * * First Change * * * *